 With the framework outlined in Fig. 8 mechanised in CSP, in this section we address the verification of Property P1.
-Its specification in CSP, described in Section 4.1, is reproduced below for convenience.

-Verification of Property P1 is stated as a refinement assertion P1 in the traces model of CSP, that ensures safety [29, p.36].
+Its specification in CSP, described in Section 4.1, is reproduced in Listing 6 for convenience.
+Verification of Property P1 is stated as a refinement assertion P1 in the traces model of CSP (line 15), that ensures safety [54, p.36].
 That is, an implementation P refines Spec, if, and only if, every behaviour of the implementation is a behaviour permitted by the specification.
+While RoboChart assertions are translated by RoboTool into CSP_M refinement assertions, they can also directly reference elements of the RoboChart model to facilitate the checking of basic properties, such as deadlock freedom and termination [10, p.
+3129].
 For assertion P1, SpecP1 is the specification and ImplP1 is the implementation.
-As previously discussed in Section 4.1, SpecP1 is stated in terms of a new event e, that is not part of the Fig. 8, but useful to specify Property P1 in terms of the absolute difference between the value of output RPActualHV_out and input RPsetPoint.
-To facilitate the verification, process ImplP1, is defined next to relate events e and RPActualHV_out, and RPsetPoint, based on the process MappedSystem.
+As previously discussed in Section 4.1, SpecP1 is stated in terms of a new event e, that is not part of Fig. 8 but useful to specify Property P1 in terms of the absolute difference between the value of output RPActualHV_out and input RPsetPoint.
+To facilitate verification, process ImplP1, is defined next to relate events e and RPActualHV_out, and RPsetPoint, based on the process MappedSystem, previously defined in Listing 5.